conanfanli/dadbod/README.md

 ## Google API references

+There are 2 authorization flows.
+One is implicit flow and the other is authorization code flow which requests for refresh token.

-Migrating to new auth: https://developers.google.com/identity/oauth2/web/guides/migration-to-gis#gapi-asyncawait
+Migrating to new auth using implicit flow: https://developers.google.com/identity/oauth2/web/guides/migration-to-gis#gapi-asyncawait